Rules of war

 Learners will:

-• understand the fundamental principles of the Red Cross, including humanity, neutrality and impartiality
+• Learn the rules of war and the fundamental principles of the Red Cross.

-• articulate their thoughts about the importance of international humanitarian law.
+• Share their thoughts on the importance of IHL.

 Resource overview

-Introduce learners to the rules we have in different aspects of our lives and what rules are for.
+Introduce learners to the rules we are expected to follow in our lives and what they are for.
 Explore why rules are important during situations of armed conflict.

 Use a short video animation as the stimulus for a series of active learning and reflective activities relating to the rules of war.

-Explore what is acceptable and unacceptable during situations of armed conflict with a walking debate and dilemma-based scenario exercise.
+Explore what is acceptable and unacceptable during situations of armed conflict with a dilemma-based scenario exercise.

 Don't miss out